 Is Biote hormone pellet therapy FDA-approved?

-The FDA does not directly regulate biote hormone pellet therapy.
-But, the hormones used are bioidentical and meet strict quality standards.
+The FDA does not directly regulate bioidentical hormone pellet therapy.
+But the hormones used are bioidentical and meet strict quality standards.
 This ensures their safety and efficacy.

 Can Biote hormone pellet therapy interact with other medications?